Japan in touch with U.S., others on Fukushima water crisis

 Japan was criticized for being slow to seek overseas help in the early stages of the response to the Fukushima disaster two and a half years ago.
 Despite a pledge to tap global expertise to decommission crippled reactors, nuclear contractors in the United States and Europe have been largely shut out of the project.

-Japan's government this week pledged nearly $500 million (320 million pounds) to contain leaks and decontaminate radioactive water at the coastal Fukushima plant, which was hit by a massive earthquake and tsunami in March 2011 that triggered reactor meltdowns in the worst nuclear disaster since Chernobyl.
+Japan's government this week pledged nearly $500 million to contain leaks and decontaminate radioactive water at the coastal Fukushima plant, which was hit by a massive earthquake and tsunami in March 2011 that triggered reactor meltdowns in the worst nuclear disaster since Chernobyl.

 The steps come as the International Olympic Committee decides on Saturday whether Tokyo - some 230 km (140 miles) from the stricken plant - will host the 2020 Olympic Games.
 Prime Minister Shinzo Abe has helped lead the campaign to win the bid to host the Games and officials have been eager to show the crisis is under control, even as radiation levels at parts of the Fukushima plant have spiked to record highs.